Executive Chaplain/Founder Steve Lowe – Pacific Youth Correctional Ministries

 Kitt Del Sesto – Select Volunteer in Probation

-Kitt served as a PCM Volunteer in Probation from 2004-2010, contributing more than 2,184 hours of service.
+Kitt served as a Pacific Youth Volunteer in Probation from 2004-2010, contributing more than 2,184 hours of service.
 She was awarded the Excellence in Volunteerism Award for Orange County Probation and received recognition by the Orange County Board of Supervisors for her generous dedication of time, talents, and energy.
 For the past 7 years Kitt has served her local church in the food ministry, as well as teaching dance to children.
-Returning to the PCM in 2018, Kitt has entered a new season of caring for and strengthening youth in crisis.
+Returning to Pacific Youth in 2018, Kitt has entered a new season of caring for and strengthening youth in crisis.
 In her expanded role as Associate Staff, Kitt can provide ministry delivery to youth both inside and upon their return to the community.
 Kitt is an avid dancer and fitness advocate.
 In the CrossFit Master’s Open she was ranked 75th out of 562 in the West Coast Region, and 402 out of 3,628 in the world in her age bracket.
 Kitt’s favorite hobby, however, is dancing.